cap-js-community/sap-afc-sdk/README.md

 #### Unit-Tests

-To add unit-tests for testing the API endpoints run:
+To add unit-tests for testing the API endpoints, run:

 - Terminal: `afc add test`